 Fried rice is easy to make at home, which is a good thing when you’re trying to minimize your takeout orders (whether for budgetary reasons or because coronavirus is still putting restaurants on shaky ground).
 These fried rice recipes can also be just the thing for using up the leftovers you have hanging around.

-If you’re too tired to go to the grocery store and just want use up whatever random odds and ends of ingredients that have been accumulating in your fridge, like a culinary MacGyver, fried rice is the perfect solution.
+If you’d like to avoid the grocery store and just want use up whatever random odds and ends of ingredients that have been accumulating in your fridge, like a culinary MacGyver, fried rice is the perfect solution.
 It’s actually even recommended that you use leftover, one- or two-day-old refrigerated rice as a base over a hot, freshly made batch.
-This is because when the grains are chilled, they separate more easily and therefore are less likely to clump together and lose the integrity of their texture (aka become a mushy blob).
+This is because when the grains are chilled, they separate more easily and therefore are less likely to clump together and lose the integrity of their texture (aka, become a mushy blob).

 Below we’ve compiled some favorite fried rice recipes to assist and inspire you in your takeout hackery.

-Fried rice gets the breakfast for dinner treatment in this recipe, which mixes in bacon and subs out the more traditional scrambled eggs for a food-porny, runny-yolked fried egg on top.
-Get the recipe.
+Fried rice gets the breakfast for dinner treatment in this recipe, which mixes in bacon and eggs along with green onions and an optional drizzle of hot sauce if you prefer some heat.
+Get the Breakfast Fried Rice recipe.

 Adapted from a recipe by famed chef Jean-Georges Vongerichten, this minimalist-ingredient fried rice is a clever way to spruce up leftover white rice.
 Lightly crisped ginger and garlic add aromatics and a delicate crunch, and the fried egg on top just seals the deal.
-Get the recipe.
+Get the Ginger Fried Rice recipe.